ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/10_overview.rst

 Getting Started
 ---------------

-This tutorial is a guide on how to configure a simulation.
+This chapter provides insights on openPASS and how to work with the simulation.

-   * Scenario Simulation: by changing the configuration files.
-   * PCM simulation: by using the openPASS graphical user interface (GUI).
+The following step-by-step guides are included to guide you through your first simulations with openPASS:

+   * Scenario-based Simulation: traffic simulation based on OpenSCENARIO description
+   * PCM Simulation: crash re-simulation based on GIDAS record

 In particular, it is presented how to go through the required steps until a simulation can be run successfully.
 To enhance the guiding, there are going to be examples in every section.